MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key takeaways:**

-- ISVs can leverage Azure OpenAI Assistants to create interactive, natural language interfaces that enhance user engagement.
+- ISVs can use Azure OpenAI Assistants to create interactive, natural language interfaces that enhance user engagement.
 These assistants can call out to APIs via simply by describing them via JSON.
 - An Azure OpenAI Assistant can write and execute code, in a sandbox, based on a user’s prompt, to solve a non GenAI problem.

 ### Pattern F: Use the Teams AI Library to build your own copilot

-ISVs can also leverage the [Teams AI Library](/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) to add natural language capability in their existing Teams chatbot.
-This library allows ISVs to focus on their business logic, while leveraging the Teams scaffolding to handle conversational interactions.
+ISVs can also use the [Teams AI Library](/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) to add natural language capability in their existing Teams chatbot.
+This library allows ISVs to focus on their business logic, while using the Teams scaffolding to handle conversational interactions.
 ISVs can surface their chat bots in Teams, offering users a more natural and intuitive way to interact with their apps.

 :::image type="content" source="media/isv-genai-pattern-teams-ai-library-f.png" alt-text="'Microsoft Teams AI library pattern' flowchart with 'Prompt engineering,' 'Teams AI Library,' 'ISV application,' and 'Azure OpenAI Service' in a circular connection.":::

 **ISV Scenario:**

-- End users are using Teams and ISV partner is looking to surface their service or functionality on Teams with kind of Bot capabilities.
+- End users are using Teams and ISV partner is looking to surface their service or functionality on Teams with Bot-like capabilities.
 - No integration is needed with Graph data and ISV partner is looking to focus on the service and business logic without integrating with Teams Copilot capabilities.
 - With prebuilt Teams app templates and built in moderation safety features, ISV partner can easily add LLM capability to their existing chat bot.